gnocchixyz/gnocchi/doc/source/rest.rst

       ["2014-10-06T14:34:00", 60.0, 7]
     ]

-The same endpoint can be used to append entities to a resource:
+The same endpoint can be used to append metrics to a resource:

 ::

-  ▶ POST /v1/resource/generic/75C44741-CC60-4033-804E-2D3098C7D2E9/entity
+  ▶ POST /v1/resource/generic/75C44741-CC60-4033-804E-2D3098C7D2E9/metric
     Content-Type: application/json

     [